Cloudy's SuperTips for FS2004

 and his dog knows this one, but just in case ....

-TIP: To transfer a world weather between different installations of FS2004, just copy the flight's two files, with extensions .FLT and .WX.
-This way you can even produce a collection of real world weathers to be used at different times or even by friends or PCs without access to the Internet.
+TIP 1: To transfer a world weather between different installations of FS2004, just copy the flight's two files, with extensions .FLT and .WX.
+This way you can even produce a collection of real world weathers to be used at different times and places.
+This is very useful lately when the online weather download has been discontinued.